 No images are available to users accessing the website

-This is likely due to a permissions mismatch.
+This is likely due to a permission mismatch.
 Check the setup guide for your web server.
 Additionally ensure the user who owns

 /var/www/myauth/static is the same user as running your webserver, as this can be non-standard.

 Unable to execute ‘gunicorn myauth.wsgi’ or ImportError: No module named ‘myauth.wsgi’

 Gunicorn needs to have context for its running location,

 gunicorn myauth.wsgi is needed to boot Gunicorn.
 This is handled in the Supervisor config, but this may be encountered running Gunicorn manually for testing.